artefactual/archivematica-storage-service-docs/administrators.rst

 Service.
 It should not be associated with any pipelines.

 AIP Recovery is where the :ref:`AIP recovery <recovery>` feature looks for an AIP to recover.
-No more than one AIP recovery locatio should be associated with a given pipeline.
+No more than one AIP recovery location should be associated with a given pipeline.
 The default value is ``/var/archivematica/storage_service/recover`` in a Local Filesystem.
 This is only required if AIP recovery is used.